 - In general, I prefer a basic understated look but draw attention to your eyes or to your mouth; never to both.
 Matte eyeshadows work best on camera, and earth tones (beige, browns, taupe) are the most flattering.
 Fake eyelashes can really open up your eyes and I highly recommend them to look your best, but can be tricky to apply.
 Just make sure to choose a length that is not too dramatic.
-You may also use just a few Wispies from Ardell in your outer corner.
+You may also use just a few Wispies from Ardell in your outer corner, but they are trickier to apply.
+Great strip falsies are easier to apply.
+Tip: before applying glue to the strip, bend them a little as if you were folding them in half so they are easier to put on.

 - Don’t be scared of adding blush on the apples of your cheeks because lights in the studio will make you look washed out if you have a pale complexion.
-Darker complexions also look fresher when they have a little blush on them but stay away from shimmery shades.
+Darker complexions also look fresher when they have a little blush on them but stay away from sparkly shades.
+A little shimmer is okay but in general, I prefer peach or pink matte shades.
+Nars Orgasm is one of my favorite blushes of all time.

 - For HD television and video, remember that matte is always better than shimmer.
-If you’re a fan of highlighters, apply sparingly on your upper cheekbones.
+If you’re a fan of highlighters, apply sparingly on your upper cheekbones and the tip of your nose if you want to draw attention to it.
+After all, the highlighter is meant to amplify anything it is applied on.